Kasuczi/Simple_Tasks/README.md

 10)
 Web scraper which is getting gold prices form the website of Polish national bank and returns it as a plot.

+11)
+The script takes a data from user and stores it as a dict object